exitcube/shinr_user_mgmt/models/README.md

 1. Create a new entity file (e.g., `Product.ts`)
 2. Import the entity in `index.ts`
 3. Add it to the `entities` array in `index.ts`
+4. run this command to generate :  npm run migration:generate -- migrations/MigrationName
+5. run this command to migrate the changes to db : npm run migration:run
+6. to rever the last migration run npm run migration:revert

 ### Example: